Canada Research Chair in Young People's Texts and Cultures [profile]

 Discourses of homelessness and texts for young people

 The beginning of the twenty-first century has seen an increasing number of fictional and non-fictional narratives published in Canada and internationally for young readers that are preoccupied with child subjects on the move: immigrants, refugees, runaways, exiles, tourists, travelers, vagrants, and street kids.
 In this project, I look at various collections of texts about these young homeless subjects in terms of contemporary theories of globalization and postmodernity: my collections of texts include textbooks about homelessness, contemporary YA fiction, “Safe Streets” and Panhandling Acts, narrative films about street kids, and the discourses of the 2011 Occupy movements.

 In 1993, two men from the community of South Indian Lake in Manitoba found the burial site at Nagami Bay of a woman who came to be known as Kayasochi Kikawenow.
-Among the objects found at the site were beads of seed, bone, and glass, and a variety of hand tools, which had been buried with the young woman, who, it was concluded, was buried about 1665 when she was in her mid-twenties.
-In this collaborative research project, I am working with William Dumas, storyteller and educator, and a group of scholarly collaborators to produce a picture book for young people about the life of Kayasochi Kikawenow.
-On the edges of the words and pictures of the story, readers will find supplementary material -- photographs, maps, diagrams, Cree vocabulary -- to help them to situate and to extend the meanings of the story.
+Among the objects found at the site were beads of seed, bone, and glass, and a variety of hand tools which had been buried with the young woman, who, it was concluded, died about 1665 when she was in her mid-twenties.
+In this collaborative research project, I am working with William Dumas, storyteller and educator, and a group of scholarly collaborators to produce a series of picture books about the life of Kayasochi Kikawenow.
+The first of these is the award-winning Pīsim Finds Her Miskanow, which was published in 2013.
+On the edges of the words and pictures of each of the stories in the series, readers will find supplementary material -- photographs, maps, diagrams, Cree vocabulary -- to help them to situate and to extend the meanings of the story.”